I grabbed hold of the Torah and hugged it close,

 And the opposing forest of cobalt house shrubbery

-We passed by as if in a soap bubble
+We passed by in our heated soap bubble

 Black shadows danced about on the corner